AnikBarua34/big-concerts/README.md

-# Wellcome To a Big-Concert Programme
+# Welcome To a Big-Concert Programme

-This project was bootstrapped with [Create React App](facebook.com).
+This project was bootstrapped with [Facebook](facebook.com).

 ## Available Scripts